harwoeck/wiki-sdk/source/index.html.md

 ```csharp

 ```
 `Defend` puts the player in a defense mode, that way the player gets only half of the damage.
-When the fight is over the player can get out of the defense mode with `undefend`.
+While the player is defending he/she isn't able to move.
+When the fight is over or the player wants to move away he/she can get out of the defense mode with `undefend`.

 <img alt="defend and undefend visualization" src="images/defend_undefend.png" width="400px">
 # Types